Tougher-Together-DnD/default-game-assets/handouts/quick-reference/markdowns/tougher-together-house-rules.md

 This flowchart provides a clear decision-making process for when to require dice rolls, helping you maintain a balance between storytelling and mechanics.
 Follow these steps during gameplay:

 1. **Evaluate the Challenge**:
-   - If the environment, object, or motive isn’t challenging, there’s no need to roll—roleplay the success.
+   - If the environment, object, or motive isn’t challenging, there’s no need to roll; roleplay the success.
    - If it is challenging, move to the next step.

 2. **Assess Character Expertise**: